Italian

 ITA491Y5 • Independent Studies in Italian

-A project supervised by a member of the Italian Department on a topic of Italian language, literature or linguistics.
+A project supervised by an Italian Studies faculty member on a topic in Italian language, literature or linguistics.

-Prerequisites: ITA350Y5 (or equivalent) and written permission of the undergraduate co-ordinator in Italian.
+Prerequisites: ITA350H5 (or equivalent) and written permission of the program coordinator of Italian.

 Distribution Requirement: Humanities